Nancy Lancaster

 Nancy Lancaster (10 September 1897 – 19 August 1994) was a 20th-century tastemaker and the owner of Colefax & Fowler, an influential British decorating firm that codified what is known as the English country house look.

 Biography

 She was born Nancy Keene Perkins as the elder daughter of Thomas Moncure Perkins, a Virginia cotton broker, and his wife Elizabeth Langhorne, a daughter of Chiswell Langhorne.
 Her birthplace was Mirador, the estate farm of her maternal grandfather, in Greenwood, near Charlottesville, Virginia.
 She was brought up in Richmond, Virginia and New York City.
 Nancy Lancaster had four maternal aunts, of whom the most notable were Nancy, Lady Astor, a British politician, and Irene Gibson, wife of artist Charles Dana Gibson, who popularized the Gibson Girl.
 Her cousin Joyce Grenfell was a celebrated British monologuist and actress.
+Nancy was graduated from Foxcroft School in Middleburg, Virginia in 1915, which was founded by her distant cousin, Charlotte Haxall Noland.

 Personal life

 First marriage

-Nancy was first married, in 1917, to Henry Field, brother of Marshall Field, wealthy founder of the Chicago department store.
-He died five months later during the influenza pandemic of 1918.
+Nancy was first married, on February 7, 1917, to Henry Field, a grandson of Marshall Field, the wealthy founder of the Chicago department store.
+He died five months later -- on July 8, 1917 -- at age 22 at Presbyterian Hospital in New York City following an operation.